ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 colorExpression.push("rgba(0,0,0,0)");
 ```

-From that we can add they layer the same way but instead of a static fill-color we can put our color expression.
+From that we can add the layer the same way but instead of a static fill-color we can put into our style expression.

 ```js
 map.addLayer({